acm-uiuc/icpc-website/contest/about.md

     <div>
       Anyone eligible for the 2015 ICPC Mid-Central Regionals competition.
       <br>
-      See <a href="/contest/rules.html#Eligibility">the rules page</a> for the full eligibility requirements.
+      See <a class="contest" href="/contest/rules.html#Eligibility">the rules page</a> for the full eligibility requirements.
     </div>
 </div>